lindsey0110/AI_medical_radiotherapy/README.md

 Please feel free to concat me if you have any questions，
 email: **1980073622@qq.com**, Shuolin Liu

+## Warning !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Due to some conflicts of interest, this repository will be closed in two weeks.
+If you wish to continue using it, please copy the codes and save them to your own machine.
+The licence for these codes is still the MIT licence.

 ## Overview
 This repository contains an PyTorch implementation for radiotherapy dose prediction, along with pre-trained models and examples.